google/gitiles/Documentation/developer-guide.md

 ./tools/maven/mvn.sh deploy
 ```

+Tag the release with an annotated tag matching the version number.

 Once released, Maven projects can consume the new version as long as they point
 at the proper repository URL.
 Similarly, Bazel projects using the `maven_jar`
 bazlet can use the new version with `repository = GERRIT`.